Vehrik/FarOut/Characters/5-Injuries_And_Hazards.md

 #### LEG

-    Your Character falls Prone if it was standing, and also has its Stride reduced by 2.
+    Your Character falls Prone if it was standing.
+The next Attempt to move between Zones is made with a Bust.

-#### TRAIT

-    Your Character Busts when utilizing whatever Trait becomes Injured.

 INJURIES II - Disabling Blows
 -----------------------------